+E1.
+General

-- E1.
-General - E1.1 General
+E1.1 General

 Services have many systems and procedures relating to the control of the Authority's assets, including purchasing, costing and management systems.
 The information must be accurate and the systems and procedures sound and well administered.
 They should include controls to ensure that transactions are properly processed, errors detected promptly and to assist the prevention and detection of fraud.
+Internal Audit must be consulted in the development of internal controls for any new system.

-The Head of Finance has a professional responsibility to ensure that the Authority's financial systems are sound and should therefore be notified of any new developments or changes.
+The Head of Finance and Revenues has a professional responsibility to ensure that the Authority's financial systems are sound and should therefore be notified of any new developments or changes.

-(a) Head of Finance
+(a) Head of Finance and Revenues

-The Head of Finance has the responsibility to make arrangements for the proper administration of the Authority's financial affairs, including to:
+The Head of Finance and Revenues has the responsibility to make arrangements for the proper administration of the Authority's financial affairs, including to:

-- (i) issue advice, guidance and procedures for officers and others acting on the Authority's behalf. - (ii) determine the accounting systems, form of accounts and supporting financial records. - (iii) establish arrangements for the audit of the Authority's financial affairs. - (iv) approve any new financial systems to be introduced. - (v) approve any changes to financial systems. - (b) Chief Officers - (i) To ensure that accounting records are properly maintained and held securely. - (ii) To ensure that vouchers and documents with financial implications are not destroyed, except in accordance with arrangements approved by the Head of Finance and the corporate Document Retention Schedule. - (iii) To ensure that a complete management trail, allowing financial transactions to be traced from the accounting records to the original document, and vice versa, is maintained. - (iv) To incorporate appropriate controls to ensure that, where relevant: - all input is genuine, complete, accurate, timely and not previously processed; - all processing is carried out in an accurate, complete and timely manner; - output from the system is complete, accurate and timely.
+- (i) issue advice, guidance and procedures for officers and others acting on the Authority's behalf. - (ii) determine the accounting systems, form of accounts and supporting financial records. - (iii) establish arrangements for the audit of the Authority's financial affairs. - (iv) approve any new financial systems to be introduced. - (v) approve any changes to financial systems. - (b) Chief Officers - (i) To ensure that accounting records are properly maintained and held securely. - (ii) To ensure that vouchers and documents with financial implications are not destroyed, except in accordance with arrangements approved by the Head of Finance and Revenues and the Service Document Retention Schedule. - (iii) To ensure that a complete management trail, allowing financial transactions to be traced from the accounting records to the original document, and vice versa, is maintained. - (iv) To incorporate appropriate controls to ensure that, where relevant: - all input is genuine, complete, accurate, timely and not previously processed; - all processing is carried out in an accurate, complete and timely manner; - output from the system is complete, accurate and timely. - (v) To ensure that the organisational structure provides an appropriate segregation of duties to provide adequate internal controls and to minimise the risk of fraud or other malpractice. - (vi) To ensure there is a documented and tested business continuity plan to allow information system processing to resume quickly in the event of an interruption. - (vii) To ensure that systems are documented and staff trained in operations. - (viii) To consult with the Head of Finance and Revenues before changing any existing systems or introducing new systems.

-- (v) To ensure that the organisational structure provides an appropriate segregation of duties to provide adequate internal controls and to minimise the risk of fraud or other malpractice. - (vi) To ensure there is a documented and tested disaster recovery plan to allow information system processing to resume quickly in the event of an interruption. - (vii) To ensure that systems are documented and staff trained in operations. - (viii) To consult with the Head of Finance before changing any existing systems or introducing new systems. - (ix) To establish a Scheme of Delegation identifying officers authorised to act upon the Chief Officer's behalf in respect of payments, income collection and placing orders, and showing the limits of their authority. - (x) To supply lists of authorised officers, with specimen signatures and delegated limits, to the Head of Finance, together with any subsequent variations. - (xi) To ensure that effective contingency arrangements, including back-up procedures, exist for computer systems. - (xii) To ensure that, where appropriate, computer systems are registered in accordance with data protection legislation and that staff are aware of their responsibilities under the legislation. - (xiii) To ensure that computer equipment and software are protected from loss and damage through theft, vandalism etc. - (xiv) To comply with the copyright, designs and patents legislation and, in particular, to ensure that: - only software legally acquired, properly licensed and installed by the Authority is used on its computers; - staff are aware of legislative provisions; - in developing systems, due regard is given to the issue of intellectual property rights.
+- (ix) To identify and approve authorised officers to act upon the Chief Officer's behalf in respect of payments, income collection, placing orders and staffing costs such as overtime claims or travel expenses, and showing the limits of their authority. - (x) To supply lists of authorised officers, with specimen signatures and delegated limits, to the Head of Finance and Revenues, together with any subsequent variations. - (xi) To ensure that, where appropriate, computer systems are registered in accordance with data protection legislation and that staff are aware of their responsibilities under the legislation. - (xii) To ensure that computer equipment and software are protected from loss and damage through theft, vandalism, digital / cyber attack etc. and that all officers comply with relevant policies on use of Council IT equipment. - (xiii) To comply with the copyright, designs and patents legislation and, in particular, to ensure that: - only software legally acquired, properly licensed and installed by the Authority is used on its computers; - staff are aware of legislative provisions; - in developing systems, due regard is given to the issue of intellectual property rights.